 Arranged inside of a glass container, the meats and cheese board is perfectly packed for travel.
 With your crackers on the side, you can put both containers side by side and not worry about sogginess or shifting.
 Lids make both the transport there and leftovers back easy.

-What You Need To Make A Picnic Cheese Board
+What You Need To Make A Picnic Charcuterie Board

 Two glass containers